JINSCOP/ngx-app-frame/docs/articles/auth-token.md

 ## Configure token type

-Let's tell oliveui that we are waiting for a JWT token instead of a simple string token.
+Let's tell ngx-app-frame that we are waiting for a JWT token instead of a simple string token.
 We just need to provide a respective class to do that.
 Open your `app.module.ts` and adjust your `Strategy` configuration:

 ```typescript